 Do you plan on wearing your favorite sandals without the embarrassment of discolored, thick nails this year?
 Maybe you just want to restore your nail’s natural clarity?
-Follow this in depth guide with persistence and patience (do not skip a day) and you will restore healthy nails once again.
-Sometimes, this process may take several weeks, however, your efforts will be rewarded with clear, confident nails.
+Follow this in-depth guide with persistence and patience (do not skip a day) and you will restore healthy nails once again.
+Sometimes, this process may take several weeks, however, your efforts will be rewarded with healthier nails.

-Time Required: You MUST follow these simple steps every day without skipping a treatment.
-Two separate treatments each day will take approximately five minutes each, for only ten minutes per day.
-Depending on the seriousness of your nail fungus and your choice of treatment, nail fungus could take as long as 2 months in order to fully restore new, healthy nails.
+Time Requirement: You MUST follow these simple steps every day without fail.
+Two separate treatments each day will take approximately three to five minutes each, for only ten minutes per day.
+Depending on the seriousness of your nail fungus and your choice of treatment, nail fungus could take as long as 2-6 months (link 4) in order to fully regrow a new, healthy nails in some cases.

 Prepare a clean and sterile area to rest the tools you will need to perform the toenail treatment.
 Always begin by washing your hands.
 Be sure to thoroughly wash all nail equipment using an antibacterial soap and rinse with hot water.
 This simple step is one the best practices for treating Nail fungus and is often overlooked or forgotten.